Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Surgery.
-The goals of surgery are to remove the cancer from your vagina and to perform a biopsy on the lymph nodes in your groin and possibly the pelvis.
-This is where vaginal cancer generally spreads.
-The results of your biopsy will help your doctor see if the cancer is spreading (metastasizing).
-Your doctor may need to remove other organs or tissue during surgery, depending on the extent of your cancer's spread.
+Surgery is used to remove the cancer from your vagina.
+During surgery, a biopsy may be done on the lymph nodes in the groin and the pelvis.
+This is where vaginal cancer often spreads (metastasizes).
+The results of your biopsy will help your healthcare provider see if the cancer has spread.
+If the cancer has spread, other organs or tissue may need to be removed during surgery, or you may need more treatment after surgery.

 Chemotherapy.
-This is the use of drugs to kill cancer cells.
-Doctors do not use chemotherapy as often for vaginal cancer as they do for other types of cancer.
-The goal of chemotherapy is to shrink the cancer, while also reducing your chance that the cancer will spread to other parts of your body.
-You may have chemotherapy alone, or along with radiation, to increase the effectiveness of the radiation therapy.
+This is the use of medicines to kill cancer cells throughout the body.
+Chemotherapy is used to shrink the cancer, while also reducing your chance that the cancer will spread to other parts of your body.
+You may have chemotherapy alone.
+Or you may have it with radiation to help make the treatment work better.

 Newer types of treatment may be available only through a research study.
 This is called a clinical trial.
 Talk with your healthcare provider about what clinical trials may be an option for you.